espruino/EspruinoDocs/tutorials/Battery Charger.md

 * The top counter will show roughly how much power has been drained from the battery so far (in something close to mAh).
 * When the battery reaches 0.8v, Espruino will start recharging it.
 The top counter will now give you some idea of the cell's capacity (in something close to mAh)
 * Espruino will keep recharging the battery at around 20mA while it is displaying `CHG`, and the second counter will show how much power has been added to the battery (in something near mAh).
 Both NiMH and NiCd batteries are fine with being 'trickle charged' at this level for long periods of time.
-* You can press the Pico's button to swapp all cells between charging and discharging.
+* You can press the Pico's button to swap all cells between charging and discharging.
 If you want to swap just one cell, disconnect it for a few seconds and reconnect it.

 Next Steps